 1. Assume all web hosting is the same, so buy the cheapest you can find

-2. Assume the best hosting packages cost more, so go for a higher priced package in the hope of getting better quality hosting.
+2. Assume the best website hosting packages cost more, so go for a higher priced package in the hope of getting better quality hosting.

 Hosting is a commodity, so it’s tempting to go for the cheapest plan available, on the other hand you might be tempted by some of the marketing jargon used to up-sell more expensive packages.